 How long did it take you to become a Psychologist?

-I like to tell kids that I completed the 24th grade.
-The look on their face is of incredulity and horror.
+I like to tell kids that I completed the 24th grade!
+The look on their face is of disbelief and horror.

-Undergraduate Studies at UCLA- 5 years (one year was spent in Spain)
+Undergraduate Studies at UCLA- 5 years (one year study abroad in Sevilla, Spain)

 Graduate Studies at the University of Denver- 4 years

-APA Approved Internship (a clinical doctoral student must complete a 2000 hour internship in order to officially graduate)- 1 year
+APA Approved Internship (a clinical doctoral student must complete a 2000 hour internship to officially graduate)- 1 year

-APA Approved Fellowship (this was not required but the best way to complete the minimum 3000 hours for licensure and gain additional specialized training/expertise)- 2 years
+APA Approved Fellowship (this was not required, but the best way to achieve the minimum 3000 hours for licensure and gain additional specialized training/expertise)- 2 years

-So total of 12 years post high school to obtain the Psy.D. degree.
+So a total of 12 years post-high school to obtain the Psy.D. degree.

-Yet, the learning never quite stops and every two years, I am required by the Board of Psychology in CA to take 36 hours of Continuing Education Credits.
+Yet, the learning never entirely stops, and every two years, I am required by the Board of Psychology in CA to take 36 hours of Continuing Education Credits.

-There are some psychologists who graduate with a PhD or PsyD who do not complete the rigorous licensure requirements to get licensed as a psychologist.
-Instead, they may choose to use their previous licensure or obtain licensure as a LMFT or LCSW (see below for steps to becoming a LMFT/LCSW).
+Some psychologists graduate with a Ph.D. or Psy.D. who do not complete the rigorous licensure requirements to become licensed as a psychologist.
+Instead, they may choose to use their previous licensure or obtain licensure as an LMFT or LCSW (see below for steps to becoming an LMFT/LCSW).

-What’s a Psychologist?
-What's the difference between a Psychologist, Psychiatrist, Social Worker and Marriage/Family Therapist?
+What is a Psychologist?
+What is the difference between a Psychologist, Psychiatrist, Social Worker, and Marriage/Family Therapist?

-- Psychologists (Ph.D or Psy.D) have a doctorate degree and have received extensive education and training (4-6 years).
-We are trained to work as clinicians with clients, conduct psychological assessment and testing, conduct research and/or teach doctoral level courses.
+- Psychologists (Ph.D. or Psy.D) have a doctorate and have received extensive education and training (4-6 years).
+We trained to work as clinicians with clients, conduct psychological assessments and testing, conduct research, and/or teach doctoral-level courses.

-- Psychiatrists (M.D. or D.O) are individuals who have attended medical school (approximately 4 years).
-They completed an internship/residency in psychiatry (4 years for adult psychiatry and 5 years for child/adolescent psychiatry) and have the ability to prescribe medication.
-Some psychiatrists also conduct psychotherapy (talk therapy) as well.
+- Psychiatrists (M.D. or D.O) are individuals who have attended medical school (approximately four years).
+They completed an internship/residency in psychiatry (four years for adult psychiatry and five years for child/adolescent psychiatry) and can prescribe medication.
+Some psychiatrists conduct psychotherapy (talk therapy) as well.

-- LCSW vs LPCC vs LMFT compete two years of training and also complete a certain number of hours in order to gain licensure.
+- LCSW vs. LPCC vs. LMFT complete two years of training and complete a certain number of hours to gain licensure.